Lesson 5

 Morning Erections

 Should you worry about the duration of morning erections?
 Yes.
-Priapism can occur – this is a condition where an erection is sustained for about 2-3 hours or more, this is dangerous and can lead to irreversible penile dysfunction.
+Priapism can occur – a condition where an erection is sustained for about 2-3 hours or more; this is dangerous and can lead to irreversible penile dysfunction.
 Morning erection typically subsides as soon as the individual wakes up.

 How To Measure Your Penis?

-There are different methods to measure penis size, with the aid of different devices used in different positions and penis states (flaccid, and erect).
-Following are the devices that can be used:
+There are different methods to measure penis size, with the aid of different devices used in different positions and penis states (flaccid and erect).
+The following are the devices that can be used:

 • Measuring tape